Uberspace/lab/source/guide_ezmlm.rst

 Change options
 --------------

 If you want to change any of the options, use the option ``-+``.
-Note that all the other arguments from the creation are required here as well.
+Note that all the other *positional arguments* from the creation are required here as well.
 To turn the archive back on, you need to do:

 ::